Updated: Sep 15

 The sun, along with the plastic, will then heat up the soil – killing the fungus in the process.

-This fungal disease happens on the tops of leaves in humid weather conditions.
+Powdery Mildew is a fungal disease that happens on the tops of leaves in humid weather conditions.
 Leaves will have a whitish or greyish surface and might also curl.

-Solution: Avoid this disease by spacing and pruning your plants to provide good air circulation.
+Solution: Avoid Powdery Mildew by spacing and pruning your plants to provide good air circulation.

 Use a thick layer of mulch or organic compost to cover the soil after it’s been raked and cleaned, while will help prevent the disease spores from splashing back up onto the leaves.